cck75/schonfeld-interview-curtis/README.md

 ![Alt text](asset/trend_table.png?raw=true "Front Page")

-Shareholding table can filter through and sort each columns and rows use the search bar to filter through columns.
+Shareholding table can be sorted and filtered by value.
+Columns could be filtered by using the search bar.
-Search can be done using single word, or comma separated values for multiple searches Table is paginated, click through to see more history
+Search can be done using single word, or comma separated values for multiple searches.
+Table is paginated, click through to see more history

 ![Alt text](asset/trend_table_filter.png?raw=true "Front Page")